 According to work motivation statistics, 22% of decision-makers don’t think recognizing and thanking employees regularly significantly influences staff retention.
 However, 70% of employees say motivation and morale would vastly improve their performance.

-More than 67% of job seekers and employees looking for career opportunities are motivated by money.
-Additionally, statistics show that good benefits and perks can also attract talent.
+According to recent statistics, almost two-thirds of job seekers and employees looking for career opportunities are motivated by money.
+Additionally, statistics show that flexible hours (37%) and benefits (36%) also play important roles in attracting talent.

 Incentives and Motivation Statistics